a woman sits with two rotweiler type dogs

 What if someone says they’re going to declaw the cat or chain the dog outside?

-Not everyone who suggests a practice we disagree with is inherently cruel or a bad adoption prospect.
-Someone could have had only positive experiences with declawed cats and no real understanding of what declawing entails.
-Or a family dog was always kept outside because he seemed to enjoy it, and was chained to prevent him from running off or being hit by a car.
-Automatically dismissing these people as potential adopters cuts off any opportunity you might have to understand the reasons behind these choices, and eliminates any opportunity to share information that could help them make better choices.
-While The HSUS agrees that cats should not be declawed and dogs should not live their lives on chains, we recognize that the only way to help people make better choices is through dialogue and information sharing.
+• Not everyone who suggests a practice we disagree with is inherently cruel or a bad adoption prospect.
+Someone could have had only positive experiences with declawed cats and may not know what declawing entails.
+Or a family dog was always kept outside because the dog seemed to enjoy it and was chained to prevent the dog from running off or being hit by a car.
+Automatically dismissing people as potential adopters cuts off any opportunity you might have to understand the reasons behind these choices, and it eliminates any opportunity to share information that could help them make better choices.
+While Humane World for Animals agrees that cats shouldn’t be declawed and dogs shouldn’t live their lives on chains, we recognize that the only way to help people make better choices is through dialogue and information sharing.

-What about the people who pick a pet that just isn't a good match for them?
+What about the people who pick a pet who isn’t a good match for them?

-Data shows that most pets are acquired from sources other than shelters or rescues, so people are successfully picking pets every day without any help (or judgment) from us.
-We’ve all had experiences with adoptions we were convinced would never work that lasted a lifetime and some we thought were perfect that wound up failing.
-Adopters Welcome recommends that agencies avoid making blanket determinations about what matches will and will not work, and instead work with adopters to help them succeed even if they are committed to a pet we believe is not ideal for them.
+• Data shows that most pets are acquired from sources other than shelters or rescues, so people are successfully picking pets every day without any help (or judgment) from us.
+We’ve all had experiences with adoptions we were convinced would never work that lasted a lifetime and some we thought were perfect that didn’t work out for the long-term.
+Adopters Welcome recommends that agencies avoid making blanket determinations about what matches will and won’t work and instead work with adopters to help them succeed even if they’re committed to a pet we believe isn’t ideal for them.

 Are we risking impulse adoptions by using “same day adoptions” and other similar marketing techniques?

-Research shows that marketing techniques like same day adoptions, pets as gifts, reduced adoption fees and other adoption gimmicks have no negative effect on the care and love animals receive once they’re in their new home.
-And getting pets home as soon as possible actually protects them from stress and illness, even euthanasia.
+• Research shows that marketing techniques such as same day adoptions, pets as gifts, reduced or waived adoption fees, and other adoption promotions have no negative effect on the care and love animals receive once they’re in their new home.
+And getting pets home as soon as possible protects them from stress and illness, even euthanasia.
 Having a strong marketing plan that gets more adopters interested in your pets actually saves lives.

 We can keep animals for as long as it takes to find the perfect home.
 Why should we change our policies when we don’t have to worry about euthanizing for lack of space?

-Almost everyone believes their community (and its animal care challenges) is unique.
+• Almost everyone believes their community (and its animal care challenges) is unique.
 People are people.
-There is no evidence that behavior of pet owners changes from state-to-state and region-to-region.
-Knowing your community may help you best anticipate common issues and be proactive with resources to help overcome potential problems, but it shouldn’t be a barrier to becoming Adopters Welcome.
+There’s no evidence that behavior of pet owners changes from state to state or region to region.
+Asking your community what barriers they face and how support and resources can help overcome potential challenges should be part of a holistic approach to supporting pets and their families in your community.

 Is it really necessary to revisit all of our procedures, communication channels, web pages, etc.?

-Yes!
+• Yes!
 The public is your pool of potential adopters.
 Your adopters connect with your organization long before they get to the adoption approval stage.
-From the first moment they connect with you, they are deciding whether yours is an organization they can trust to help them find their new family member.
-If your website has language describing a difficult process, they may decide it's not even worth the effort to try.
-If they inquire about a pet but don't hear from you for a week, they may give up and go to a source that will respond immediately (like a pet store).
-Don't skip this important step an unknowingly allow barriers between your organization and potential adopters to remain.
+From the first moment they connect with you, they’re deciding whether yours is an organization they can trust to help them find their new family member.
+If your website has language describing a difficult process or no information at all, they may decide it’s not even worth the effort to try.
+If they inquire about a pet but don’t hear from you for a week, they may give up and go to a source that will respond immediately (such as a pet store or internet sale).
+Don’t skip this important step and unknowingly allow barriers between your organization and potential adopters to remain.

 Why is it important to analyze my adoptions by zip code?

-Because you'll find more homes this way!
-Chances are there are neighborhoods or other segments of your community that aren't using rescues or shelters to acquire their pets.
-It may be because you aren't convenient to them or they don't know you have pets they'd be interested in adopting or they aren't even aware you exist.
-We call these "blind spots" since there's no way to see them without analyzing your data.
-Follow the steps laid out in Identify Your Adoption Blind Spots to do just that.
+• Because you’ll find more homes this way!
+Chances are there are neighborhoods or other segments of your community that aren’t using rescues or shelters to acquire their pets.
+It may be because you aren’t convenient to them, they don’t know you have pets they’d be interested in adopting, or they aren’t even aware you exist.
+Follow the steps laid out in Identify adoption barriers and put your policies to the test to do just that.

-How can it be a good idea to adopt to an underserved community where pet support programs don't exist, and affordable vet care is limited to low-cost vaccines and spay/neuter services?
+Is it a good idea to adopt to an underserved community where pet support programs don’t exist and there is no access to vet care?

-What are the best resources to help my team handle questions about behavior?
+What are the best resources to help my team handle questions about pet care?

-How can I convince my team that Adopters Welcome is right for our organization?
+How can I help my team understand that Adopters Welcome is right for our organization?

-What do I do if I have team members who refuse to accept Adopters Welcome?
+What if I have team members who are unable to accept Adopters Welcome?

-As with any policy shift your organization makes, there may be some individuals who simply cannot or will not adapt.
-At some point, if they stymie your organization's progress, you will have to make the difficult decision to either move them to a position that won't undermine your new policies or encourage them to move on.
+• As with any program shift your organization makes, there may be some individuals who simply can’t adapt.
+At some point, if they stymie your organization’s progress, you may have to make the difficult decision to either move them to a position that won’t undermine the new approach or encourage them to move on.

 Do my foster homes need to participate in this adoption training?

-Yes.
-All staff, volunteers and fosters, must complete this adoption training.
-It's important for anyone who will have direct contact with potential adopters to be well-versed in Adopters Welcome.
+• Yes.
+We encourage all staff, volunteers and fosters to complete this adoption training.
+It’s important for anyone who will have direct contact with potential adopters to be well-versed in Adopters Welcome.
 They must understand and help communicate the reasons behind your new policies in order for you to maximize the impact of the program.

 How can I be sure my team is ready to have conversations with adopters?

-Get a good gauge of your team's comfort level with the new approach through the Adopters Welcome Adoption Role-Playing Exercises.
-Everyone on your team needs to make use of open-ended questions to draw potential adopters into conversations that reveal what the adopter knows and what they don't.
-They'll have reviewed the resources you have laid out with the Adopters Welcome training tools, and the role-playing will make their delivery confident and smooth.
+• Get a good gauge of your team’s comfort level with the new approach through the Adopters Welcome role-playing exercises.
+Everyone on your team can practice using open-ended questions to draw potential adopters into conversations that help highlight what’s most important to an adopter in their new pet.
+Having team members review the resources you have laid out with the Adopters Welcome training tools and the role-playing will make their delivery confident and smooth.

 Do I need to have a special Adopters Welcome celebration?